 In the name of heritage

 With Islamist groups in the Sahel and then the Islamic State in Iraq and Syria, the world's cultural heritage has paid a heavy price.
-The ancient sites of Palmyra, Hatra but also the museums of Mosul or Raqqa or religious monuments have been reduced to rubble.
-Since 2016, with the conviction of Malian jihadist Ahmad Al Faqi Al Mahdi, these attacks have been considered war crimes by the International Criminal Court.
-In parallel with this moral reparation, the international community is today working to rehabilitate and rebuild the witnesses of past civilizations.
+The ancient sites of Palmyra, Hatra, the museums of Mosul or Raqqa or religious monuments have been reduced to rubble.
+These attacks have been considered war crimes by the International Criminal Court since 2016, with the conviction of Malian jihadist Ahmad Al Faqi Al Mahdi.

 Partners and supporters